DroneBridge/ESP32/README.md

 #### Recommended

 1. [Download the esp-idf for windows](https://docs.espressif.com/projects/esp-idf/en/release-v4.3/esp32/get-started/windows-setup.html#get-started-windows-tools-installer) or [linux](https://docs.espressif.com/projects/esp-idf/en/release-v4.3/esp32/get-started/linux-setup.html) or install via `pip install esptool`
 2. Connect via USB/Serial.
-Find out the serial port via `dmesg` on linux or device manager on windows.
+Find out the serial port via `dmesg` on linux or using the device manager on windows.
   In this example the serial connection to the ESP32 is on `COM4` (in Linux e.g. `/dev/ttyUSB0`).
 3. `esptool.py -p COM4 erase_flash`
 4. ```shell